CHE 1000 PREPARATION FOR PRINCIPLES OF CHEMISTRY

 CHE 3335 INSTRUMENTAL ANALYSIS

-Two hours.
-Pre-requisite: CHE 2235.
+Three hours.
+Prerequisite: CHE 2335.
 The objective of this course is to apply the principles of quantitative chemical analysis to instrumental techniques.
 Electrochemical, chromatographic, and spectroscopic techniques will be covered in theory and in practice through a combination of lecture and hands-on experimentation.
 However, as there is no laboratory component to this course, lectures will, when appropriate, integrate use of instrumentation as engagement within the classroom.

 CHE 3341 PHYSICAL CHEMISTRY I

 Four hours.
-Prerequisites: CHE 2222 and PHY 2120 and MAT 2312 and successful completion of coursework that satisfies Effective Communication SLOs A and B. The topics covered in this class include foundations of quantum mechanics, atomic and molecular structure and the chemical bond, atomic and molecular spectroscopy.
-Gen Ed: EC-C
+Prerequisite: CHE 2222 and PHY 2120 and MAT 2312 and successful completion of coursework that satisfies Effective Communication SLOs A and B. The topics covered in this class include foundations of quantum mechanics, atomic and molecular structure and the chemical bond, atomic and molecular spectroscopy.

 CHE 3342 PHYSICAL CHEMISTRY II

-Two hours.
-Pre-requisite: CHE 3341.
+Three hours.
+Prerequisite: CHE 3341.
 The topics covered in this class include properties of gases, statistical mechanics and thermodynamics, phase and chemical equilibria, solutions, kinetics and reaction dynamics.

 Four hours.
 Same as BIO 3361.
-Prerequisite: CHE 2222.
+Prerequisite: BIO 1500 and CHE 2222 or permission of the instructor.
 Biochemistry is the study of the molecules and chemical reactions of living systems.
-Topics covered in Biochemistry I include water, structure and function of biomolecules, enzymes, bioenergetics, major metabolic pathways, and metabolic regulation.
+Topics covered include water, structure and function of biomolecules, enzymes, bioenergetics, major metabolic pathways, and metabolic regulation.

 CHE 3362 BIOCHEMISTRY: MOLECULAR BIOLOGY